 Combi-buses pick up from outside the Coppel Plateros department store on De Los Plateros, the town’s main road (map here).

 We arrived at the Coppel building at around 9.35am, and found a bus straight away.
 Unfortunately we had to wait until we had enough people leave, so we didn’t actually depart until 10.10am.

 Our hostel had told us that the drive would take around 30 minutes, but it was actually closer to an hour, and we arrived at 11.05am.
 The driver will take you all the way to the entrance of the pools.

 We weren’t too upset that the drive was longer than expected because it gave us more time to admire the stunning views.
 The journey takes you round the windy mountain roads, through tiny little towns, and so the time passed by very quickly!

 It cost 25 pesos (£1) per person, each way.

 To return, the buses leave hourly, on the half hour, from the point where you get dropped off.
 There are also a small number of taxis dotted near the entrance.
 If you don’t want to wait for the bus back, we overheard four Mexican guys get quoted 200 pesos for the journey to Taxco.
-If there is a group of you, this is a pretty economical option.
+This would a pretty economical option if there is a group of you.

 If you would like more inspiration for your trip to Mexico take a look at our other blog posts.
 We spent three months in this wonderful country, and have lots of suggestions for off the beaten track activities as well as detailed travel details to help you move around the country with ease.